 Economy/ Supporting individuals and empowering communities SNC GE1 Risk - The Council is unable maintain memberships and income levels at its Leisure Centres as a consequence of Covid-19.
 Consequence - Membership levels decrease.
 Expenditure levels exceed income levels and the commercial viability of the service decreases.
-Risk - Failure to Detailed Covid-19 procedures in place Regular contact with existing members Marketing campaigns to increase membership Review of existing member offer and pricing structures Budget monitoring Two councils staffing 4 5 20 Reduce 6.
+Risk - Failure to Detailed Covid-19 procedures in place Regular contact with existing members Marketing campaigns to increase membership Review of existing member offer and pricing structures Budget monitoring 5 20 Reduce 6.
 Additional financial monitoring of key projects.
 7. Delivery of agile working approach and cultural shift to better attract and retain talent.
 8. Local authority benchmarking across the region and wider to ensure pay and benefits on a role specific basis remain comparable and competitive.
-9. Onsite marketing materials and attendance at Leisure higher education institutions, access to >300 candidates a year for this rea.
-Largest receitmer activity annully 1.
-Per the ange of incentives to ecourage ensting an new meriters to return the spings through received staff resources and utility costs 3.
+9. Onsite marketing materials and attendance at Leisure higher education institutions, access to >300 candidates a year for this area.
+Largest recruitment activity annually.
+1. Provide a range of incentives to encourage existing and new members to return 2.
+Delivery of the savings through reduced staff resources and utility costs 3.
 Look for further income generating opportunities and review of membership offer Assistant All timelines are in line with the Leisure Recovery Plan to March 2024 1.
 Ongoing 2.
 Ongoing 3.
-Ongoing 4 16 No Increase to risk score this quarter - likelihood score increased to 4 1 and 3 .The service continues to provide a range of incentives and marketing campaigns in conjunction with TA6 to encourage membership take up, which while ahead of the previous projections is showing signs of plateauing.
+Ongoing 3 4 16 No Increase to risk score this quarter - likelihood score increased to 4 1 and 3 .The service continues to provide a range of incentives and marketing campaigns in conjunction with TA6 to encourage membership take up, which while ahead of the previous projections is showing signs of plateauing.
 The current issues around the increased cost of living could have a negative impact upon membership and usage levels as residents cut back on unnecessary expenditure, but it is too early to see any impacts.
 2. The increase in utility costs, particularly electricity will have a negative impact upon expenditure currently projected to be in the order of c£150K.
 No change to risk score this Economy GE3 provide a regulatory function that meets the demand and statutory requirements arising from a fast-changing external environment.
 Big resignation, labour resources provide resilience.
-Regular horizon scanning and professional networking. and nationally to ensure a collective response and optimised sharing of burdens is available in the event that sudden re-training or changes in resource Director Regulatory short/med/long term solutions 2.
-Ongoing over five-year minimum qualifying period, 21/22 to 26/27. quarter.
+Regular horizon scanning and professional networking. • and nationally to ensure a collective response and optimised sharing of burdens is available in the event that sudden re-training or changes in resource Director Regulatory short/med/long term solutions 2.
+Ongoing over five-year minimum qualifying period, 21/22 to 26/27. † quarter.
 1. Actively exploring capability of Norfolk Environmental Health Leads / Heads of Regulatory Services and newly formed national Association of Chief Environmental Health Officers to build collective responses and sharing of common burdens.